 For more information about the FHOG, please check your eligibility.

-Special exemptions for Defence Force personnel
+Special exemption for Defence Force personnel

 Changes to the off-the-plan concession